besok/jsonpath-rust/README.md

 ##### Size
-A function `length()` transforms the output of the filtered expression into a size of this element It works with arrays, therefore it returns a length of a given array, otherwise 0.
+A function `length()` transforms the output of the filtered expression into a size of this element It works with arrays, therefore it returns a length of a given array, otherwise null.

 `$.some_field.length()`